-- Sludge liquor costs are estimated based on average loads at the sludge treatment sites.
-The sewage treatment costs for each of the sites is allocated on a pro-rata basis between sewage treatment and liquor treatment. - Skip hire for the disposal of grit and screenings is allocated to sewage treatment. - The costs of Bran Sands and Howdon AAD sites are allocated as follows: - power generated by AAD is predominantly used on site.
-All of the generation is allocated to sludge treatment; - there is a net export of power from sludge treatment which is shown as a negative power cost; - the sewage treatment power cost reflects the full use on sewage treatment activities including the use of power generated by AAD; - all income generated from sludge digestion, which is mainly from renewable energy certificates (ROCs) or renewable heat incentive (RHI) plus occasional export, is shown as income treated as negative expenditure under sludge treatment. - Power costs are identified by site and allocated accordingly.
+- Sludge liquor costs are based on estimated average loads at the sludge treatment sites.
+The sewage treatment costs for each of the sites is allocated on a pro-rata basis between sewage treatment and liquor treatment.
+The cost allocated is operating costs only including general and support costs but excluding capital. - Skip hire for the disposal of grit and screenings is allocated to sewage treatment. - The costs of Bran Sands and Howdon Advanced Anaerobic Digestion (AAD) sites are allocated as follows: - power generated by AAD is predominantly used on site.
+All of the generation is allocated to sludge treatment; - there is a net export of power from sludge treatment which is shown as a negative power cost; - the sewage treatment power cost reflects the full use on sewage treatment activities including the use of power generated by AAD; and - all income generated from sludge digestion, which is mainly from renewable energy certificates (ROCs) or renewable heat incentive (RHI) plus occasional export, is shown as income treated as negative expenditure under sludge treatment. - Power costs are identified by site and allocated accordingly.
 At sewage treatment works where there is sludge treatment, an allocation is made to sludge activities.
 For the two large sludge sites, Bran Sands and Howdon, the allocation uses sub-metering data.
 For other sites the apportionment is based on managers' estimates. - Other operating expenditure includes the same items as the water service, described in section 3.4.1 above and is allocated on the same basis.
-The costs comprise employment (£21.7m), hired services (£17.6m), materials and consumables (£6.4m), other direct (£0.4m), scientific services (£1.1m) and general and support costs (£18.9m). - Non-domestic rates charges are directly attributable on a site by site basis in the first instance and then allocated on gross MEAV.
+The costs comprise: - Wastewater Network+; employment (£20.3m), hired services (£14.1m), materials and consumables (£6.0m), other direct (£4.9m) and general and support costs (£13.6m); and - Bioresources; employment (£2.2m), hired services (£5.0m), materials and consumables (£4.6m), other direct costs (£0.4m) and general and support costs (£1.2m). - Non-domestic rates charges are directly attributable on a site by site basis in the first instance and then allocated on gross MEAV. - £1.1m has been recharged to the non-appointed business for the cost of treating tankered effluent.